 This functionality is built in at the protocol level; tokenization is a fundamental part of the network, so the supporting code is tested and fast.

 The ability to issue and redeem assets is one of Stellar’s most powerful features.
-It means that all asset types can take advantage of Stellar’s global reach, near instant transaction times, and ultra-low costs.
-You can get started in just a few simple steps; read the docs for complete technical details.
+All asset types can take advantage of Stellar’s global reach, near-instant transaction times, and ultra-low costs.
+You can get started in just a few simple steps.
+Please read the docs for complete technical details.